pisuthd/kilodex/README.md

 - **LP token balances and ownership**
 - **Deposit and withdrawal timing**
 - **Rebalancing behavior and strategy**
+- **Trader eligibility proofs and credentials**

+Eligibility checks and policy enforcement are performed using zero-knowledge proofs, allowing trades to execute only when requirements are met, without revealing identities or sensitive compliance data.

-Private state is stored using zero-knowledge–native data models and can only be accessed by authorized parties via cryptographic proofs.
+Private state is stored using zero-knowledge–native data models and can only be accessed by authorized parties through cryptographic proofs, while settlement correctness remains provable on-chain.

 ## Project Structure